Go to content

 • Saved time for both clients and Feelgood staff on a daily basis

-Fixing new usability issues
+Fixing new usability issues after launch

-Unbearable switching organizations
+Unbearable to switch organizations

 Some users are linked to multiple organizations.
 To switch to another organization, they had to sign out and sign in with different credentials.
 To make this easier, we put a select element in the bottom of the header section.
 Now, users could switch accounts by just clicking twice.